Betakontext/rgbtoxyzpointcloud/readme.txt

 https://rgbtoxyzpointcloud.vercel.app/

-The main folder contains the files for the online Version using vercel.com for deployment and local storage for the uploaded images to create a *.json to process the pointcloud:
-In this version the *.json lists of the extracted coordinates are stored in the session cache of your browser.
+The main branch contains the files for the online Version using vercel.com for deployment and local storage for the uploaded images to create a *.json to process the pointcloud: *.json lists of the extracted coordinates are stored in the session cache of your browser.

 ------------------

--> local Version in folder /local <-
+-> local Version in branch : V04_local <-

 To run the program offline on a local server: